akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/messagesending.md

 ActiveMQ receives, stores and transports messages using various protocols, but that is a different tutorial.
 The important thing here is that there are two different messaging concepts:

 #### Queue
-When you send a message to an ActiveMQ Queue, then it is directed to a message consumer that listens to that Queue (one-to-one)
+When you send a message to an ActiveMQ Queue, then it is directed to exactly *one* message consumer that listens to that Queue (one-to-one)

 #### Topic
 When you send a message to an ActiveMQ Topic, then it may be consumed by all consumers that subscribed to the topic (publish-subscribe or one-to-many)